oxcarh/databot/docs/index.rst

 - function
 - function object. class with override ```__call__```
-- lambada
+- lambda

-**Route** is for duplicating data for multiple purposes. for simple applicaiton ,you don't need route.
+**Route** is for duplicating data for multiple purposes. for simple application, you don't need route.
 Just a main pipe.

-case 1: when get a tick bitcoin price from api , you want save it to file and mysql at same time.
+case 1: when get a tick bitcoin price from api, you want save it to file and mysql at the same time.

 .. code-block:: python